How to Stay Fit and Explore on Vacation

 How to Enjoy Unplanned Runs Safely

 Start with a Plan to Go Planless: Paradoxical as it might seem, a safe unplanned run begins with a bit of planning.
 Ensure you know the general layout of the area, identifying safe neighborhoods and potential no-go zones.
-Technology is your ally; modern GPS watches and smartphones allow you to wander freely without the fear of getting truly lost.
+Technology is your ally.
+Modern GPS watches and smartphones allow you to wander freely without the fear of getting truly lost.
 Make sure your equipment is charged and your shoes are tied!

 Embrace the Slow Run: Vacation runs aren’t about speed or distance; they’re about experience.
 Allow yourself to stop for photos, read historical plaques, and take in breathtaking views.
 These moments of pause are as much a part of the adventure as the run itself.
 It might feel hard to stop, but you are likely moving distances and seeing things you won’t on foot later with the family or friend group.